 3. Offer Real Estate Expertise in Online Groups

-Social media is full of online groups for agents, including local business groups and organizations like the NAR.
+Social media is full of online groups with shared interests.
+Look for groups or hashtags for local business groups, local members, and organizations like the National Association of Realtors (NAR).
 Regularly participate in these groups by posing and responding to questions.

 4. Attend FSBO Open Houses

 Getting a homeowner to trust you with their listing can be difficult—especially if you have to talk them into meeting with you.
 Instead of trying to meet with the owner to talk about their listing, drop by at the end of their open house.
 Most buyers will have gone home already and you can ask for a tour from the owner at a time when they are feeling the pain of listing their own home.

-6. Set Up Professional Partnerships
+7. Set Up Professional Partnerships

-9. Lead a Community Effort
+8. Lead a Community Effort

-Consider volunteering to chair a fundraiser for a cause you are passionate about; this builds your community connections and lets others know you not only care about the community at large, but you are an accomplished professional who makes charity work part of their mission.
+Consider volunteering to chair a fundraiser for a cause you are passionate about.
+This helps you make connections with many people in the community and shows, through your actions, that you truly care about the community at large and that you are an accomplished professional who makes charity work part of their mission.